maartenbreddels/gde-examples/README.md

 # Gaia Discovery Engine (GDE)

-This repository contains notebook for exploring the Gaia dataset (1 billion rows, 1 terabyte) using [vaex](https://github.com/vaexio/vaex/) with the remote Gaia EDR3 dataset hosted in the Cloud.
-This allows you to compute for instance histograms of the full dataset without having to download all the data.
-The GDE as a project funded by Heising-Simons Foundation, jointly run by JHU and CMU, with development led by Maarten Breddels.
+This repository contains notebooks for exploring a remote-hosted Gaia EDR3 x PanSTARRS  dataset (1 billion rows, 1 terabyte) using [vaex](https://github.com/vaexio/vaex/).
+This system allows you to compute multi-dimensional histograms of the full dataset in _seconds_ without having to download all the data.
+The GDE as a project funded by the Heising-Simons Foundation through _Scialog_, with PIs Joshua Peek (STScI/JHU) and Sergey Koposov (Edinburgh) and development led by Maarten Breddels.